 Gun Lake Casino in Wayland opened in 2011 and features 47 table games and more than 2,000 slot machines.
 Photo via fb.com

-The revenue shared with the local municipalities is intended to offset their increased costs due to the operation of the casino, such as highway infrastructure, public safety services and replacement of property tax revenue.
+The gaming compact prescribes mandatory funding to local municipalities for costs incurred due to the operation of the casino, public safety services and replacement of tax revenue.